Richard "Skip" Bronson: Career

-A frequent guest on CNN, CNBC, MSNBC and Bloomberg TV he is also the best-selling author of “The War at the Shore” which chronicles the complexities of the real estate development process.
+A frequent guest on CNN, CNBC, MSNBC and Bloomberg TV, he is also the best-selling author of The War at the Shore, which chronicles the complexities of the real estate development process.

 Other ventures

 Bronson was a founding partner in Monitor Productions, a joint venture with Main Events.
 Monitor Productions was a sports promotion company that developed the careers of boxers, including 1984 Olympic gold medal winners Mark Breland, Pernell Whitaker, Meldrick Taylor, and the former heavyweight champion Evander Holyfield.
 The company promoted "Battle of the Ages" in 1991, a boxing event featuring George Foreman and Holyfield, which set a pay-per-view record and grossed over $80 million.

 Wynn and Donald Trump Atlantic City dispute

 Bronson worked with the New Jersey Governor's Office on their initiative to build the Atlantic City–Brigantine Connector, a $330 million road leading to a planned Mirage resort, in spite of the objections of Mirage's competitors, including Donald Trump.
 The dispute between Mirage and the Trump Organization escalated into a lawsuit and extensive legal battle.
 Construction was completed in 2001.
-The legal dispute between Wynn and Trump, including Bronson's involvement, are detailed in Bronson's best-selling book The War at the Shore: Steve Wynn, Donald Trump and the Epic Battle to Save Atlantic City.
-In spite of the dispute, Trump and Bronson became friends, with the help of the late Edward S. Gordon, founder of ESG, a commercial brokerage firm in New York City.
+The legal dispute between Wynn and Trump, including Bronson's involvement, is detailed in Bronson's best-selling book The War at the Shore: Steve Wynn, Donald Trump and the Epic Battle to Save Atlantic City.